npat-efault/picocom/picocom.1.md

 :   Lower the RTS control signal after opening the serial port (by
     default RTS is raised after open implicitely by the OS).
 Only supported when flow-control mode is not set to RTS/CTS, ignored otherwise.
-Only supported in Linux.
+Only supported in Linux and OSX.

 **--lower-dtr**

 :   Lower the DTR control signal after opening the serial port (by
     default DTR is raised after open implicitely by the OS).
-    Only supported in Linux.
+    Only supported in Linux and OSX.

 **--help** | **-h**